-Interestingly, and with portents of what was to follow, Justice peane earlier in his reasons interred the mythology of the declaratory rôle of the judicial function.
-He posed the question whether the Court should, if it were to alter the doctrine, make only a prospective application of the new rule, that is, not retrospective based upon the fiction that all the court was doing was declaring what had always been the law.
-30 Justice Deane leaves his reader in no doubt that, if only he had been of the view that the policy considerations advanced in favour of a broader formulation of the procedural rules outweighed pre-established authority and legal principle, he would have had no hesitation in adopting the new rule and thereby holding all Australian judges to it. clear-sighted recognition of the creative rôle of the Court could scarcely be offered.
-In this sense, the actual determination of the case is less important than the exploration of the principles to be applied in resolving the quandaries of judicial methodology presented by invitations to creativity.
+Deane leaves his reader in no doubt that, if only he had been of the view that the policy considerations advanced in favour of a broader formulation of the procedural rules outweighed pre-established authority and legal principle, he would have had no hesitation in adopting the new rule and thereby holding all Australian Judges to it.
+A more clear-sighted recognition of the creative rôle of the Court could scarcely be offered.
+In this sense, the actual determination of the case is less important that the exploration of the principles to be applied in resolving the quandaries of judicial methodology presented by invitations to creativity.

-INSTANCES OF JUDICIAL LAWMAKING
+INSTANCES OF JUDICIAL LAW-MAKING

-I now come to some recent instances of judicial law-making which will illustrate my theme from an Australian context.
+I now come to some recent instances of judicial law-making which will illustrate my theme from an Australian perspective.

-Privity of contract: The same volume of the Commonwealth
+Privity of contract

-Law Reports which carried the decision of the High Court in

-Oceanic Shipping also includes that Court's decision in Trident General Insurance Co Limited v McNiece Bros Pty Limited.
-31 That was a case in which an appeal from the New South Wales Court of Appeal 32 was dismissed.
+The same volume of the Commonwealth Law Reports which carried the decison of the High Court in Oceanic Shipping also includes that Court's decision in Trident General Insurance Co Limited v McNiece Bros Pty Limited.30 That was a case in which an appeal from the New South Wales Court of Appeal31 was dismissed.
 It involved a claim on an insurance policy by which the insurer agreed to indemnify a company against all sums which it should become liable to pay in respect of an injury to persons on specified building sites.
 The "insured" within the policy was defined to include the company's contractors.
-A person injured as a result of the negligence of one of the contractors, which was not a contractor when the policy issued, recovered damages against By majority the Court held that the the contractor. contractor was entitled to enforce the indemnity against its liability to pay damages.
+A person injured as a result of the negligence of one of the contractor, which was not a contractor when the policy issued, recovered damages against the contractor.
+By majority32 the Court held that the contractor was entitled to enforce the indemnity against its liability to pay damages.
 This was so although the contractor was not a party to the insurance contract and could not itself enforce it.